 2) To make it into different parts amplified separately, in order to have the possibility to diffuse the sounds in different directions,

-3) to be able to play together with my mate Tippi Tillvind, or possibly more people (there are four platforms at present)
+3) to be able to play together with another musician, or possibly more people (there are four platforms at present)

 4) to be able to connect separate sources of amplified object sounds to electronic treatment, especially Micro Modulars.
-This last part is still to be developed, however when I play with Tippi, the combination of amplified objects and electronics that I like works very satisfyingly.
+This last part is still to be developed, however when I play with other electronic musicians, the combination of amplified objects and electronics that I like works very satisfyingly.

 The materials for the soundboards of the Platforms are small doors for cupboards, found at a big store for building materials.
 To keep them free to vibrate and at the same time stable for acoustic reflection and playing with stability, they're clamped to the table with something between the table and the instruments to keep them slightly above the table surface.